refinery-platform/django_docker_engine/README.md

 ## Usage: Launching Containers

 `DockerContainerSpec` exposes a subset of Docker functionality so your application can launch containers as needed.
-This is under active development and for now the best demonstrations of the functionality are in the test suite, but here's a basic example:
+This is under development and for now the best demonstrations of the functionality are in the test suite, but here's a basic example:

 ```